 The function returns a numeric value.
 It could be positive or negative.

-In this IRR example calculation, #NUM! is displayed as result because there is no single negative value present in the set of values.
-So, there is no value indicating payment but all are income.
+In this IRR example calculation, #NUM! is displayed as a result because there is no single negative value present in the set of values.
+So, there is no value indicating payment, but all are income.